Husky Diseases: The Versatile Sled Dog – Breed Profile, Keeping and Care

 Symptoms

-Willebrand's disease is an inherited blood clotting disorder that can occur in Husky dogs.
-Symptoms are similar to those of hemophilia and include:
+Willebrand disease is a hereditary blood clotting disorder that can occur in Huskies.
+The symptoms are similar to those of hemophilia and include:

 Treatment methods

-There is no cure for Willebrand's disease, but there are ways to control bleeding:
+Willebrand disease is incurable, but there are ways to control bleeding:

 Prevention

-Because Willebrand disease is hereditary, affected dogs should not be used for breeding.
-Regular visits to the vet and blood tests are also important in order to detect the disease early.
+Since von Willebrand disease is hereditary, affected dogs should not be used for breeding.
+Regular veterinary checkups and blood tests are also important for early detection.

 Grain allergy